ibm-build-lab/terraform-ibm-cloud-pak/README.md

 For more information on IBM Schematics, refer [here](https://cloud.ibm.com/docs/schematics?topic=schematics-get-started-terraform).

-**NOTE:** LDAP and CP4Security can not be run from Schematics due to manual steps required.
+**NOTE:** LDAP can not be run from Schematics due to manual steps required.

 ### Using local Terraform Client